 Any person 62 years of age or older may enroll in traditional undergraduate courses for credit or audit without a tuition charge.

-A service fee of \$25 per semester is required, plus a fee for materials if such are essential to the course.
-Students are not eligible to participate in institutional financial aid programs.
-Unless limited by space, equipment, or essential background, all courses are open.
-Application is through the registrar's office.
-A one-time application fee of \$40 is required.
-Counseling in regard to courses is also available in the registrar's office.
-All school of professional studies courses and graduate program courses are excluded.
+- · A service fee of \$50 per credit hour is required, plus a fee for materials if such are essential to the course. - · Students are not eligible to participate in institutional financial aid programs. - All traditional undergraduate courses are eligible unless limited by space, equipment, or essential background. - · All department of professional studies courses and graduate program courses are excluded. - Regular admission is required to enter a degree/certificate program and special student enrollment does not guarantee subsequent admission to any degree/certificate program.
+At the point of admission to a degree/certificate program, students will be required to pay the regular tuition rate - · A maximum of 10 hours taken as a special student may transfer to a degree program. - · Download application.